MicrosoftDocs/learn/learn-pr/language/python-create-first/includes/3-exercise-hello-name.md

 - A keyword is a command that's part of a programming language that performs some special function.
 - An operator is a symbol that's part of a programming language that performs some special operation.
 - Functions are collections of code that perform a single task in a software system.
 - The Python Standard Library contains hundreds of functions that are spread across dozens of modules, supplying common functionality for all developers.
-Other third-party libraries contain additional functionality to extend the capabilities of the programming language.
+Third-party libraries contain additional functionality to extend the capabilities of the programming language.